OpenSociocracy/open-sociocracy-saas/docs/index.md

 features:
   - title: Open Source
-    details: All the code for OpenSociocracy is free and open source.
+    details: All the code for Open Sociocray is free and open source.
   - title: Self-hosted
     details: You can host the software yourself, we include instructions on using various cloud providers.
   - title: Hosted Option
-    details: OpenSociocracy along with our sponsors offer a hosted Saas solution.
+    details: Open Sociocray along with our sponsors offer a hosted Saas solution.
 ---